FACE TIME

 Published Mon, Nov 24, 2025 · 05:00 PM

-EVEN IN the world of complicated watches, a grande sonnerie is considered a unicorn.
-Few watchmakers attempt one, and even fewer succeed – and almost none would dream of reinventing it.
+EVEN in the world of complicated watches, a grande sonnerie is considered a unicorn.
+Few watchmakers attempt one and even fewer succeed – and almost none would dream of reinventing it.

-Don’t tell that to Blancpain though.
+Don’t tell that to Blancpain, though.
 Its new Grande Double Sonnerie is not just another entry into this rarefied complication; it opens an entirely new chapter.

-Eight years ago, Marc A Hayek, Blancpain’s president and chief executive officer, envisioned a grande sonnerie unlike anything that had been done before.
+Eight years ago, Marc Hayek, Blancpain’s president and chief executive officer, envisioned a grande sonnerie unlike anything that had been done before.
 Not louder.
 Not bigger.
 But more musical.

 The watch combines a two-melody grande sonnerie, petite sonnerie and minute repeater with a flying tourbillon; it is also kitted with a retrograde perpetual calendar, which breaks new ground in the world of grand complications.
 PHOTO: BLANCPAIN